IBM/serverless-home-automation/README.md

 Then insert the corresponding credentials when running the commands below.

-* If the service credentials from IBM Watson Assistant is username/password based as below populate the username, password and workspace_id and comment out the IAM credentials part.
+* If the service credentials from IBM Watson Assistant are username/password based as shown in the diagram below, populate the username, password and workspace_id fields and comment out the IAM credentials fields.

 ![](https://github.com/IBM/pattern-images/raw/master/watson-assistant/WatsonAssistantCredentials.png)